On the frequency function of Hardy-Littlewood maximal functions: Appendix

-\begin{proof}[Proof Sketch of Proposition \ref{prop:Prop1}] We start discussing the proof of \eqref{eq:Prop1}.
+We start discussing the proof of \eqref{eq:Prop1}.
 Let $C>1$.
 For the sake of contradiction, let us assume that \eqref{eq:Prop1} does not hold.
 Thus, there exist $\varepsilon>0$ and a strictly increasing sequence of positive integers $(N_k)$ such that

 for all $k \in \mathbb{Z}^+$.
 We assume without loss of generality that $S_{N_k,f} \setminus S_{N_{k-1},f}$ has positive Lebesgue measure for all $k\geq 2$.
-For a fixed $x \in S_{N_k,f} \setminus S_{N_{k-1},f}$, there exists $\alpha_x>0$ such that $\alpha_x \leq |x|/C$ and $A_{\alpha_x}f(x) \geq Mf(x)/2$.
+For a fixed $x \in S_{N_k,f} \setminus S_{N_{k-1},f}$, there exists $\alpha_x>0$ such that $\alpha_x \leq |x|/C$ and $A_{\alpha_x}|f|(x) \geq Mf(x)/2$.
 We can assume without loss of generality that $N_1$ is sufficiently large such that

 for all $x\in S_{N_k,f} \setminus S_{N_{k-1},f}$ with $k\geq 2$, which implies

 Observe that

 Moreover, since $\alpha_x \leq |x|/C$, by the triangle inequality, the union of these balls is contained in the annulus